-Even if the population of the Murray remained at only 3,000 people for 10,000 years, there would be conservatively one million burials along the Murray River.
-Not all of these burial would survive but in this part of Australia where the custom was to bury the dead and to not disturb them, and where the soil is calcareous and conducive to good preservation of bone, the discovery of burials on survey and in excavation is inevitable.
+Even if the population of the Murray remained at only 3000 people for 10,000 years, there would be conservatively one million burials along the Murray River.
+Not all of these burials would survive, but in this part of Australia where the custom was to bury the dead and not disturb them, and where the soil is calcareous and conducive to good preservation of bone, the discovery of burials on survey and in excavation is inevitable.
 The intensity of pastoral occupation causing ground disturbance and erosion has increased the likelihood of burial exposure.

-While there are Pleistocene human remains from the Willandra Lakes and the Lachlan River (Pietsch et al., 2019), the oldest remains currently found on the Murray River are those from Coobool Creek, Narcurrie, and Kow Swamp.
-Precise dating of these remains (now reburied following repatriation) is difficult to determine (Brown, 1989; Pardoe, 1988a; Stone & Cupper, 2003).
-However, it is commonly accepted based on the clustering of dates from a small number of burials and shared morphology that the oldest burials date to the Late Pleistocene/Early Holocene (c.
-15,000-9,000 BP).
+While there are Pleistocene human remains from the Willandra Lakes and the Lachlan River (Pietsch et al. 2019), the oldest remains currently found on the Murray River are those from Coobool Creek, Narcurrie, and Kow Swamp.
+Precise dating of these remains (now reburied following repatriation) is difficult to determine (Brown 1989; Pardoe 1988a; Stone & Cupper 2003).
+However, based on the clustering of dates from a small number of burials and shared morphology, it is commonly accepted that the oldest burials date to the Late Pleistocene/Early Holocene (c.
+15,000-9000 BP).

-The Coobool Creek remains, like those from Kow Swamp, suggest a significant number of burials occurring within a constrained area1.
-Elsewhere along the Murray, beginning around 9,000-5,000 BP (Roonka, Chowilla 17, Chowilla 16B, and Barham), burials begin to appear in greater numbers and in areas of higher density (Blackwood & Simpson, 1973; Daley, 1986; Littleton, Petchey, Walshe, & Pate, 2017).
+The Coobool Creek remains, like those from Kow Swamp, suggest that a significant number of burials occurred within a constrained area.
+Elsewhere along the Murray, beginning around 9000-5000 BP (Roonka, Chowilla 17, Chowilla 16B, and Barham), burials begin to appear in greater numbers and in areas of higher density (Blackwood & Simpson 1973; Daley 1986; Littleton, Petchey, Walshe, & Pate 2017).

-What distinguishes these groups of burials from isolated interments is their presence on particular landforms (generally source bordering dunes along the Murray River), the density of burials (often more than 1/100 square metres in exposed sites) within restricted areas, exclusivity of use, and formality in the layout of burials.
+What distinguishes these groups of burials from isolated interments is their presence on particular landforms (generally, source bordering dunes along the Murray River), the density of burials (often more than 1/100 square metres in exposed sites) within restricted areas, exclusivity of use, and formality in the layout of burials.
 Pardoe (1988a) argued that these burial groupings operated as formal cemeteries serving to symbolise the link between corporate groups and land, following the linkage proposed by Saxe (1970) and Goldstein (1981).
 In this interpretation, cemeteries are used exclusively by particular descent groups.

-The difficulty with the cemetery concept is establishing how burial grounds were used and by whom.
-Work on the riverine plain between the Murrumbidgee and Murray Rivers demonstrates that many clustered burials largely occur in groups of between 3-20 with the same characteristics of high density, exclusivity of use, and formal patterns of burial.
+The difficulty that arises with the cemetery concept is establishing how burial grounds were used and by whom.
+Work on the Riverine Plain between the Murrumbidgee and Murray Rivers demonstrates that many clustered burials largely occur in groups of between 3 and 20, with the same characteristics of high density, exclusivity of use, and formal patterns of burial.
 Within a single area, however, several clusters of burials with different burial orientations and positions may exist (Littleton 2002).
-The same variability occurs within individual sites (e.g., at Roonka - Pretty, 1977) and within adjacent cemeteries (e.g., East Nanyah versus Gecko Island at Lake Victoria - Littleton & Allen, 2007).
+The same variability occurs within individual sites (e.g., at Roonka-Pretty 1977) and within adjacent cemeteries (e.g., East Nanyah versus Gecko Island at Lake Victoria-Littleton & Allen 2007).

-An alternative argument to groups of burials at high density acting as cemeteries of exclusive territoriality is that clusters of burials represent the accumulation of different processes over time (Littleton & Allen, 2007).
+An alternative argument to groups of burials at high density acting as cemeteries of exclusive territoriality is that clusters of burials represent the accumulation of different processes over time (Littleton & Allen 2007).
 Places for burial have persistence both in physical terms through the marking of graves but also over a longer period by being recognised as appropriate places for burial.
-The variability of burials within and between sites suggests that there is often more than one group using a particular location.
+The variability of burials within and between sites suggests that often more than one group uses a particular location.
 Whether this use is successive or contemporary is unclear.